Careers in Residential Aged Care

 “We are a big family at Wallace Lodge,” Max says.
 "The staff tend to any needs I have and I receive excellent care."

-Click an image below to read more about residents and staff have to say about our Resideintal Aged Care program.
+Click an image below to read more about what staff and residents have to say about our service.